JuanGMendoza/JuanGMendoza.github.io/README.md

 For instance, the about page is located at: "/about/index.html" and so its public URL will be "https://juangmendoza.com/about/".

-Within most page directories, there is an assets folder for images, videos, PDF's, and any other files linked to by that HTML page.
-This better organizes assets files by keeping them grouped with the page they correspond to, and shortens pathnames within each HTML files.
+Within most page directories, there is an assets folder for images, videos, and any other files linked to by that HTML page.
+This better organizes media files by keeping them grouped with the page they correspond to, and shortens pathnames within each HTML file.

 ## CSS Files
 There is a main CSS file called "main.css" at the root directory of the project.
 This file contains presets (e.g. color variables), default styles, and reused styles across the project.